AdobeDocs/developers-animatesdk-docs/Matrix_object/matrix.md

 #### Description

 Property; a floating-point value that specifies the (0,0) element in the transformation matrix.
-This value represents the scale factor of the object’s *x-*axis.
+This value represents the scale factor of the objectâ€™s *x-*axis.

 #### Example